When Should Your Child Start Using Deodorant?

 While antiperspirant can be effective, parents are often concerned about potentially harmful side effects from its use.
 Therefore, you may want to consider starting with a natural deodorant like Each & Every that is aluminum-free, paraben-free, and free of baking soda.

-Each & Every deodorants work effectively on sensitive skin, contain fewer ingredients, and will keep your child fresh and odor-free.
+Each & Every deodorants are designed with sensitive skin in mind, contain fewer ingredients, and will keep your child fresh and odor-free.
 With this deodorant you can rest assured your child is using a safe, simple and effective deodorant that will give them the confidence to carry out their daily routine, odor-free.
 Our most loved scents for teens and tweens are Coconut & Lime, Rose & Vanilla, or Lavender & Lemon, but you can’t go wrong with any of our 8 options.